Help for children with SLCN

-Children with speech and language impairments (SLI) need to be taught the speech, language and social communication skills which other children learn naturally.
+Children with speech and language and communication needs (SLCN) need to be taught the speech, language and social communication skills which other children learn naturally.
 The best results are achieved if such extra help is introduced as early as possible.
 Within this framework every child has his or her own individual needs:

 - Most children with speech and language impairments need speech and language therapy